mroi/video-tools/README.md

 Video Tools
 ===========

-This is a loose compilation of a bunch of scripts and small helper tools and also the home for some downloaded tools that I use to process movies and other media in Apple-style MPEG-4 format.
+This is a loose compilation of a bunch of scripts and tools that I use to process movies and other media in Apple-style MPEG-4 format.
 It also contains some scripts for [Final Cut Pro](https://www.apple.com/final-cut-pro/) project maintenance.

 **compare.sh**